Clergy

 Email Sharon Shemesh at: sharon@eastendtemple.org.

-Administrative Assistant – Elyssa Mosbacher
+Assistant Temple Administrator – Elyssa Mosbacher

 Elyssa Mosbacher has spent much of her career working in the Jewish world, as a teacher and program coordinator, journalist, freelance writer and editor, and summer camp counselor and unit head.
 (She also taught rock climbing for many years, which made her mother very nervous.)
 She has a BA in government from Cornell University, and a master’s in comparative government from the London School of Economics.
-A native of Wisconsin, Elyssa is married to Joel and the mom of Ari and Lev.

-Email Elyssa Mosbacher at info@eastendtemple.org.
+Email Elyssa Mosbacher at: info@eastendtemple.org.